Spicy, flavorful, and simple to make, jerk chicken chili will give you a taste of the islands in your own kitchen!

 - Reduce heat to a simmer and cook, stirring occasionally, for about 30 minutes.

 - If desired, top with diced mango and/or fresh cilantro immediately prior to serving.

-- To reheat, put the chili into a saucepan over low to medium heat until warmed through or gently reheat in the microwave.
+- To reheat, put the chili into a saucepan over low to medium heat until warmed through or gently reheat individual portions in the microwave.

-- If you prefer dark meat, try this with chicken thighs.
+- If you prefer dark meat, use boneless skinless chicken thighs.
 Or add already cooked chicken (like rotisserie chicken or Instant Pot shredded chicken) to the chili when you add the beans.

 - Increase the spices and hot pepper sauce if you like it spicy, or decrease them if you don’t.

-- If desired, you could use a different type of bean: pinto, black, or navy beans would be good choices.
+- If desired, substitute a different type of bean: pinto, black, or navy beans are good choices.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.